Polyconseil/vue-gettext/README.md

 Again, this should be a step in your build process.
 To give you an example, I included a `makefile` with a `translations` target that is doing just that.

-You can see an example in `example/locale/translations.json`.
+You can see the result in the `example/locale/translations.json`.

 ## Credits